-AReM supports the proposal as a means to preserve economic energy transactions and avoid significant disruption from existing RA requirements.
-DMM states the proposal could have merit but requires significant development and regulatory approval.
-PG&E comments that a strike price may not resolve speculative supply concerns because suppliers may still bid high.
-Some parties, including CAISO, MRP, and Powerex, oppose a strike price because it does not resolve speculative supply issues and ensure supply is secured in advance.
-These parties generally assert that when the energy price reaches the
+AReM supports the proposal as a means to preserve economic energy transactions and avoid significant disruption from existing RA requirements.98 DMM states the proposal could have merit but requires significant development and regulatory approval.99 PG&E comments that a strike price may not resolve speculative supply concerns because suppliers may still bid high.100 Some parties, including CAISO, MRP, and Powerex, oppose a strike price because it does not resolve speculative supply issues and ensure supply is secured in

-&lt;sup>97 Shell/SCE Track 1 Proposal at 4.
+97 Shell/SCE Track 1 Proposal at 4.

-&lt;sup>98 AReM Track 1 Comments at 3.
+98 AReM Track 1 Comments at 3.

-&lt;sup>100 PG&E Track 1 Comments at 4.
+100 PG&E Track 1 Comments at 4.